the heart practices

 • have your self a foolish little Christmas

-Ram Dass encouraged us to embrace our foolish selves rather than try to fix them I heard the news as I was driving home from work this past Tuesday morning.
+I heard the news as I was driving home from work this past Tuesday morning.
 Ram Dass was dead.
-Maybe I will remember this drive home like I still remember that bleak winter day in late November in…
+Maybe I will remember this drive home like I still remember that bleak winter day in late November in 1963.
+I was seven years old that morning our 2nd grade teacher told us that JFK had…

 Read More